 In fact, the town’s physical appeal is one of its most distinguishing characteristics.
 Where else do the historic homes so finely bridge the gap between uniform and unique, with matching lawns on tree-lined streets, to boot?
 If the distinct homes of Charlottetown don’t scream quaint, then surely the costumed characters that take to these streets come the summer months add an undeniable charm to the city.

 So how does one dig into this historic Canadian town?
 A trip to Founder’s Hall is a solid start, as this museum tells the story of Canada’s birth.
-Conveniently, the Charlottetown Visitor Information Centre is also located here, giving travellers all the tools they need to explore Charlottetown on their terms.
+Conveniently, the Charlottetown Visitor Information Center is also located here, giving travelers all the tools they need to explore Charlottetown on their terms.

 Other historic sites to see while in Charlottetown include the Gothic Revival architecture of St. Dunstan’s Basilica, the Victorian architecture of the Beaconsfield Historic House and the Province House, a National Historic Site of Canada.

 Top off a trip to Charlottetown with an afternoon wandering through Victoria Row, where quaint shops, cafes and restaurants welcome locals and visitors alike.
 Don’t forget to dig into the town’s famed seafood while you’re there, too.

 Getting around Charlottetown

 Charlottetown is a rather small geographically, making it fairly easy to navigate on foot.
 There is a very limited public transit service that makes a single loop through Charlottetown.
 Taxis are an affordable option for getting around, too, while bicycle rentals make for an enjoyable way to see Charlottetown.